andrewmcodes-archive/onshore-production/README.md

-# Tailwind CSS Webpack 4 Starter Project
+# Onshore Studios Production Website

-This is an example of a Webpack 4 setup for using [Tailwind CSS](https://tailwindcss.com).
-This is also my attempt to further my understanding of Webpack 4.
+This is the official website of Onshore Studios.

 To get started, clone the project and install the dependencies: